wp-plugins/sell-from-blog/readme.txt

 I will add support for remote validation in future versions.
 You can help by sending me links to technical data of your service provider.

+= Which languages are supported? =

+Currently:

+* English
+* Polish (pl_PL)

+This plugin is gettext-ready.
+You can easily translate it into your language.

 == Screenshots ==

 1. The form